Disposal

 The appropriate ball for the VWFL is a size five synthetic Sherrin.

-To be a part of Essendon's wheelchair football team, get in touch via email (community@essendonfc.com.au) or complete our expression of interest form here.
+To be a part of Essendon's wheelchair football team, get in touch via email (community@essendonfc.com.au).